Klaw (character): Marvel Cinematic Universe

 Ulysses Klaue appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Andy Serkis.
-This version is an Afrikaner arms dealer, an old acquaintance of Tony Stark from before the events of the live-action film Iron Man, and was literally branded a thief when Klaue successfully stole a large amount of Vibranium from Wakanda.
-Klaue first appears in the 2015 live-action film Avengers: Age of Ultron, and makes a subsequent appearance in the 2018 live-action film Black Panther.
-Additionally, Serkis voices an alternate timeline version of Klaue in the Disney+ animated series What If...? episode "What If...
-Killmonger Rescued Tony Stark?"
+This version is an Afrikaner arms dealer and an old acquaintance of Tony Stark who was literally branded a thief after stealing Vibranium from Wakanda.
+Klaue first appears in the live-action film Avengers: Age of Ultron (2015), and makes a subsequent appearance in the live-action film Black Panther (2018).
+Additionally, Serkis voices an alternate timeline variant of Klaue in the Disney+ animated series What If...? episode "What If...
+Killmonger Rescued Tony Stark?".